Adapted from an article from ADDitude Magazine written by Larry Silver, M.D.

 Someday, when our knowledge of the brain is greater, the diagnosis and treatment of ADHD will be more nuanced.
 Instead of diagnosing simply “ADHD,” and prescribing a stimulant, we might be able to say, “Billy’s ADHD is caused by a deficiency of dopa in the frontal cortex, so he needs medication A,” or “Mary has a type of ADHD caused by a deficiency of dopamine in the limbic system, so she needs medication B,” or “José has ADHD caused by a deficiency of norepinephrine in the reticular activating system, and he needs medication C.”

 What do ADHD medications do?
 In simple terms, they raise the level of norepinephrine within the brain.
 (Stimulants work by causing the brain to synthesize more norepinephrine; nonstimulants by slowing the rate at which norepinephrine is broken down.)
 Once the level of neurotransmitter is where it should be, the brain functions normally.
 The individual becomes less hyperactive, inattentive, and/or impulsive.
 Once the drug wears off, the level falls — and symptoms return.

-Now that you have the basic information neuroscience has to offer about the brain, ADHD and various pharmaceutical measures, you can have an informed conversation with your doctor, psychiatrist or other medication manager.
-Whether you decide to try medications or not, what experts know for sure is that professional coaching with a certified, experienced ADHD specialist can make an enormous impact on the well-being, happiness and daily productivity of someone with ADHD.
-I encourage you to contact me at Kimberly@kimberlyputmancoaching.com or 504-261-1026 to discuss how we can work together to help you or your loved one implement life changing strategies for ADHD management.
+Now that you have both tips for living with ADHD and basic information neuroscience has to offer about the brain, ADHD and various pharmaceutical measures, you can have an informed conversation with your doctor, psychiatrist or other medication manager.
+Whether you decide to try medications or not, what experts know for sure is that professional coaching with a certified, experienced ADHD coach can make an enormous impact on the well-being, happiness and daily productivity of someone with ADHD.
+I encourage you to contact me at Kimberly@kimberlyputmancoaching.com or 512-298-9021 to discuss how we can work together to help you or your loved one implement life changing strategies for ADHD management.